Aditya-Chopra30/Flipkart_Robotics_Grid_6.0/README.md

 🎉 Congratulations!
 You have successfully set up product detection and IR counting for your warehouse automation.

+Here's the updated README section for **OCR Extraction of Expiry Date, MFG, and Price** in your Autonomous Warehouse Project:

+idhar kro

+This guide follows a structured approach, ensuring clarity and easy follow-along steps.
+It includes the essential code links and instructions to help set up OCR extraction efficiently.
 **Stay Tuned!**
 More guides on Product Detection, OCR Extraction of Brand/Product Names, and Expiry Date Labeling are coming soon.